 -Guest vocalist for The Recall, a funk-fusion band

--Vocal soloist with the University of Rochester Wind Ensemble, for My Soul To Keep, a new composition by Julie Giroux for victims of gun violence in America
+-Vocal soloist w University of Rochester Wind Ensemble, for My Soul To Keep, a new composition by Julie Giroux for victims of gun violence in America

--Four Rochester Fringe Fest shows at Nox Cocktail Bar and Lounge
+-Rochester Fringe Festival at Nox Cocktail Bar and Lounge

 -Church organist for the First Congregational Church of Riga